Minnesota is one of worst performing states in new business creation

 New and Young businesses

-According to data from the Bureau of Labor Statistics (BLS), between March 2019, and March 2020, Minnesota was among the top 15 states with the lowest share of new and young businesses.
-Minnesota additionally performed significantly below the national average.
+According to data from the Bureau of Labor Statistics (BLS), between March 2019, and March 2020, Washington had the highest share of new and young businesses (defined as those between 0 and 5 years old).
+Minnesota had among the lowest rates of new and young businesses, ranking significantly below the national average.

 Source: BLS